OpenDSA/OpenDSA/RST/source/Sorting/Quicksort.rst

 we use a clever algorithm that moves indices inwards from the ends of the subarray, swapping values as necessary until the two indices meet.
-Here is a Java implementation for the partition step.
+Here is an implementation for the partition step.

 .. codeinclude:: Sorting/Quicksort.pde
    :tag: partition